top of page

 OneWorld Sustainable Investments

-Current work focuses on a project funded by the
+Current work focuses on the

 By integrating these projects, TACP extends its portfolio of applied ecological research and spatial analytics, reinforcing our commitment to evidence-driven strategies for biodiversity conservation and climate adaptation.